Updated Standings For NJPW G1 Climax 31 | 411MANIA

 Updated Standings For NJPW G1 Climax 31

-New Japan Pro Wrestling held night six of the NJPW G1 Climax 31 tournament this morning, which featured matches from B block.
+New Japan Pro Wrestling held night seven of the NJPW G1 Climax 31 tournament this morning, which featured matches from A block.
 Here are the updated standings:

 Block A